OffchainLabs/arbitrum-docs/arbitrum-docs/stylus/stylus-gentle-introduction.md

 Stylus brings the best of both worlds.
 Developers still get all of the benefits of the EVM, including the ecosystem and liquidity, while getting efficiency improvements and access to existing libraries in Rust, C, and C++.
 All without changing anything about how the EVM works.
 EVM equivalence is no longer the ceiling, it's the floor.

-#### Advanced cryptography is now inexpensive
+#### Cheaper Execution

-Use cases not practical in the EVM are now possible in Stylus.
-Computation is over 10x improved.
-Memory is over 100x improved.
-Cryptography libraries can now be deployed as custom precompiles, permissionlessly.
-The greatest breeding ground for blockchain innovation has arrived.
+Stylus is a more efficient execution environment than the EVM, leading directly to gas savings for complex smart contracts.
+Computation can be over 10x cheaper, and memory can be over 100x cheaper.
+Cryptography libraries can be deployed as custom application layer precompiles, permissionlessly.
+Use cases that are impractical in the EVM are now possible in Stylus.

 #### Opt-in reentrancy